Diphalder/Blood-Donation-Application/README.md

 ### 1. Sign Up :

    SignUp form for the new users to create a new account .
 The contract number of the person remains unique .
 The account also have an unique password (more the 6 character) by which user can login .
+The information of the user store in Google Firebase which is a real time data base .

 ### 2. Sign In :

+   If the user create an account by user his/her phone number and password .

 ### 3. Add Message :